 Listen to Les McKeown read this blog post:

-In a previous article we looked at the seven-word summary of how to effectively grow an organization: consistently making and implementing high quality decisions, and we saw that doing so involves three stages:
+In a previous post we looked at the seven-word summary of how to effectively grow an organization: consistently making and implementing high quality decisions, and we saw that doing so involves three stages:

-When it comes to the first area (Investigation), the three most common weaknesses I see in managers and leaders are usually one of Intellectual Rigor, Financial Understanding or Embracing External Change.
+When it comes to the first area (Investigation), I noted that the three most common weaknesses I see in managers and leaders are usually one of Intellectual Rigor, Financial Understanding or Embracing External Change (If you missed this earlier post, you will find it helpful to go back and catch up now).

 Today I want to share the three challenges I see leaders struggle with most in the area of Interpretation.